vokya/03-content-first/index.md

 # Anna Vokounová

 ## About Me
-I am Anna, a junior graphic designer who enjoys illustration and likes playing a part in meaningful projects🫶
+I am Anna, a junior graphic designer who enjoys illustration and likes playing a part in meaningful projects 🫶
 ## My Story

-![Anna working on a notebook .](about-me-photo.jpg) This is me
+![Anna working on a notebook .](about-me-photo.jpg)

+This is me

 I am a graphic design student currently pursuing the final year of my bachelor's studies.
 Since I was born I was leaning towards arts and crafts of all various kinds such as painting, photos, pottery, and even tattoo making.